mike-russell/OBDCapture/readme.md

 OBDCapture was developed as a data generation utility for Red Hat’s [RADAnalytics platform](http://radanalytics.io/).
 The larger picture is to show how to do real time analytics on driving data (i.e. real time underwriting, etc.).

-It was developed to generate real driving data, not as a nice app.
-So, there are no cool gauges, or other fancy UI elements.
+It was developed to generate real driving data.
+There are no cool gauges, or other fancy UI elements.

 ## Output